IBM-Blockchain/ansible-collection/docs/source/tutorials/building.rst

         docker run --rm -v "$PWD:/tutorials" mydockerorg/ansible ansible-playbook /tutorials/build_network.sh -i destroy

 After the script has finished, you should examine the output of the script to check that no errors have occurred whilst running the Ansible playbooks.
 After each Ansible playbook runs, Ansible outputs a ``PLAY RECAP`` section that details how many tasks have been executed, and how many of those tasks have failed.

+Finally, if you have imported any identities into the IBM Blockchain Platform console wallet that have been created by these Ansible playbooks, then these identities will still remain in the wallet even after the network has been destroyed.
+Ansible cannot remove these identities from the wallet.
+You must remove these identities yourself using the IBM Blockchain Platform console.